-Besides the gauge interactions, the DM $\chi_d$, also has scalar interactions, see Eq.~\ref{eq:chiral-potential}.
+Besides the gauge interactions, the DM $\chi_d$ also has scalar interactions; see Eq.~\ref{eq:chiral-potential}.
 Scalar interactions between the DM and the SM scalar give rise to the well-known Higgs-portal scenario.
 But there are some differences between this simplistic Higgs-portal scenario and our $B-L$ case.
 First of all, the DM field is necessarily complex as it is charged under $U(1)_{B-L}$ – rather than real.
-In addition to this there will be many additional annihilation channels due to the presence of additional scalars, both neutral and charged, such as $H_{2,3}$, $H^{0}$ and $H^{\pm}$.
+In addition to this, there will be many additional annihilation channels due to the presence of additional scalars, both neutral and charged, such as $H_{2,3}$, $H^{0}$ and $H^{\pm}$.
 In the following, instead of separately studying gauge interaction and scalar interaction, we will focus on the general case.
 To do this we first need to identify the parameters which are relevant for DM analysis.
 Even though the model introduces new free parameters, not all of them are important to DM analysis.
-For example, the self quartic couplings and some mixed quartic couplings such as $\lambda_{\Phi\sigma},\lambda_{\varphi\sigma}, \lambda_{\Phi\varphi_{1,2}}$ does not play any role in DM phenomenology.
+For example, the self-quartic couplings and some mixed quartic couplings such as $\lambda_{\Phi\sigma},\lambda_{\varphi\sigma}, \lambda_{\Phi\varphi_{1,2}}$ does not play any role in DM phenomenology.
 Hence, we choose to fix these parameters.
 The remaining free parameters relevant for DM analysis can be chosen as:

 We will look at how the DM phenomenology of this model is affected by the above-mentioned parameter.
-To carry out the numerical scan, we varied these parameters as listed in the Table.~\ref{parametertable}.
+To carry out the numerical scan, we varied these parameters as listed in Table.~\ref{parametertable}.
 We varied them on the logarithmic scale.
 The gauge coupling $g_{x}$ and mass $M_{Z'}$ are varied according to the allowable parameter space coming from $S$, $T$, $U$ restriction consistent with CDF-II $W$ mass measurements (Dark cyan points ), as illustrated in Fig.~\ref{STUW}.

 In Fig.~\ref{fig:Relic}, we show the relic density as a function of the mass of the scalar DM $\chi_d$.
-The blue and grey points represent the over and under-abundance relic density regions, respectively, whereas the magenta points in the narrow band fall in the $3\sigma$ range for cold dark matter derived from the Planck satellite data~\cite{Planck:2018vyg}:
+The darker cyan and gray points represent the over and under-abundance relic density regions, respectively, whereas the magenta points in the narrow band fall in the $3\sigma$ range for cold DM derived from the Planck satellite data~\cite{Planck:2018vyg}: